hyperlane-xyz/hip/HIP-8.md

 ```

 -> the stakeRegistry has a single thresholdWeight, totalWeight for the AVS which is used for \_validateThresholdState
--> threshold weight is 66% of the total?
+-> threshold weight is 66% of the total? - not relevant
 -> updating operator weights?

 Workflow for deploying Hyperlane and configuring validating on rollupA, rollupB